Starting out as an illustrator: Advice and resources

 Next, you need to advertise.
 The easiest and cheapest way to start doing this is to take advantage of social media (it’s free!).
 Set up a facebook page, a twitter account, an Instagram account, a pinterest site, a google plus account, a youtube channel, a LinkedIn profile…whichever takes your fancy, or all of them.
 Be aware that although they are free, they take time to run (if you don’t update them regularly you may as well not have bothered).
 Make sure you have contact details and a link to your website on every one; you want people to be able to find you if they like your work.

 My Youtube banner

 There are also very good advertising annuals for the illustration industry.
 These cost a bomb to advertise in, but are physical books that get sent out to art directors, publishers, and design companies across the UK and internationally.
-I have had success advertising with the Directory of Illustration, Medical Illustration Sourcebook, and Contact a Creative; a couple of jobs will repay your initial outlay.
+I have had success advertising with the Directory of Illustration, and the Medical Illustration Sourcebook; a couple of jobs will repay your initial outlay.
 These have linked online portfolio sites which get plenty of traffic from potential clients.

 I also send physical examples of my work to potential and previous clients; this entails keeping an up to date data base of names, companies, and addresses.

 Each year (normally at Xmas) I sent out a postcard with my contact details and work samples to everyone on the list.